DaelDe/cmake_check/README.md

 # cmake_check
 Cmake_check is a linter for the [CMake language](https://cmake.org).
-It takes a set of user-defined rules and reports violations for a CMakeLists.txt file, CMake Module or a full source tree.
+It takes a set of user-defined rules and reports violations for CMakeLists.txt files and CMake modules.

 CMake_check is a command line application suitable for continuous integration checks.
 This is especially useful for large source trees with hundreds of CMake files.